Leadership

 • Employee Net Promoter Score (eNPS): This metric measures employee satisfaction and loyalty, providing insights into the overall well-being of your workforce.
 Pro tip: Many Bonusly customers come to us after receiving feedback about a lack of employee appreciation in employee surveys.
 After investing in a people-centric tool like Bonusly, customers like Andiamo saw a 10 point increase in eNPS scores!

-• Performance Metrics: Assessing employee performance through key performance indicators (KPIs) and productivity metrics can help determine where investments are needed.
+• Performance Metrics: Assessing employee performance through key performance indicators (KPIs) and productivity metrics help determine where investments are needed.

 • Retention Data: Track employee turnover rates and retention data to identify trends and opportunities for improvement.
 Make sure retention data is considered and emphasized in your budget so you can directly measure the ROI of investing in people-centric programs.
-As Bonusly’s COO, Charles Hough puts it, “Even a slight reduction in turnover can have a substantial financial impact.”
+As Charles Hough puts it, “Even a slight reduction in turnover can have a substantial financial impact.”

 • Customer Success Scores: These scores can indirectly reflect employee satisfaction, as engaged employees often lead to satisfied customers.